Posts Tagged ‘Alabama’

 “Before 1992, researchers studying Lake Shasta salamanders were familiar with the plant, but they didn’t know it was a rare plant or that it had not yet been discovered.”
 December 11, 1992 On this day, California newspapers reported that botanists had discovered a new plant in California with a delightfully charming common name – the…

-Today we celebrate the Spanish botanist who tackled the area known as New Spain and the man who discovered the Schneck Oak.
-We’ll learn about the French botanist who made many of our blooms bigger and better and the mayor who was known as the Little Flower.
-We’ll hear some thoughts about Winter and how…
+Today, we celebrate the Spanish botanist who tackled the area known as New Spain and the man who discovered the Schneck Oak.
+We’ll learn about the French botanist who made many of our blooms bigger and better and the mayor known as the Little Flower.
+We’ll hear thoughts about winter and how we can benefit…

 First Glance of a River Plant On this day in 1788, Andre Michaux made his way from Georgia into South Carolina by crossing the Tugalo River.
 In his journal, Michaux wrote: “At dawn, I went to look at the banks of the river and I recognized the yellow root, [a new species of rhododendron], mountain…